A Probabilistic Model to Estimate Number Densities from Column Densities in Molecular Clouds: Methods

 We present three different choices for utilizing this method.
-For the first two choices, from the distribution of $N_T$, we utilize the most likely (Method I) or the maximum value (Method II) in the sample.
+For the first two choices, from the distribution of $N_T$, we utilized the most likely (Method I) or the maximum value (Method II) in the sample.
+Similarly, we used the mean of $N_{T, {\rm eff}}$ for Method I and the maximum of $N_{T, {\rm eff}}$ for Method II when computing the effective column density.
 These approaches can be readily used over an entire map to get estimated values across a cloud for the turbulent and gravitational densities and can be computed at the same time.
 These methods each have their benefits.
-Method I produces a more diffuse envelope dominated by lower density gas, but potentially overestimates the gravitational density towards higher column density since the maximum $n_T$ using this method will be approximately $N_0/L$, thus biasing towards higher $\Delta N$.
-Method II produces more turbulent gas, and therefore may overestimate the amount of gas dominated by turbulence in lower column density region since it naturally assumes that effectively all of the line-of-sight column density is integrating through a purely turbulent medium.
-For Method II, at higher column densities there is a slight decrease in $n_J$ due to tail of the log-normal being probed more often, biasing towards lower $\Delta N$.
+Method I produces a more diffuse envelope dominated by lower-density gas, but potentially overestimates the gravitational density toward higher column density since the maximum $n_T$ using this method will be approximately $N_0/L$, thus biasing toward higher $\Delta N$.
+Method II produces more turbulent gas and therefore may overestimate the amount of gas dominated by turbulence in the lower column density region since it naturally assumes that effectively all of the line-of-sight column density is integrated through a purely turbulent medium.
+For Method II, at higher column densities there is a slight decrease in $n_J$ due to the tail of the log-normal being probed more often, biasing toward lower $\Delta N$.
 Since both can be computed at the same time, the user can use both to get both lower- and upper-limits of predicted densities and emissions.
-Finally, for Method III, for given sub-regions of the cloud, we store $N_{\rm samp} = 10^4$ samples of $N_T$ to construct fully bivariate distributions of ($n_T$, $n_J$) (chosen by trial by error similar to above, with the greatest constraint being memory usage of this method).
+Finally, for Method III, for given subregions of the cloud, we stored $N_{\rm samp} = 10^4$ samples of $N_T$ to construct fully bivariate distributions of ($n_T$, $n_J$) (chosen by trial and error similar to above, with the greatest constraint being memory usage of this method).
 For large maps with many pixels, this method can have significant memory overhead but enables a detailed investigation into the distributions.
-Further, saving the full distributions enables later returning to perform additional computations other physical parameters using the resulting number and column densities, such as modelling the continuum and line emission.
+Further, saving the full distributions enables later returning to perform additional computations of other physical parameters using the resulting number and column densities, such as modeling the continuum and line emission.